coredump-ch/reservation-api/README.md

 # Ultimaker Reservation API

-A small Python 3 / Django 1.8 project to manage reservations for our 3D printer.
+A small Python 3 / Django 1.11 LTS project to manage reservations for our 3D printer.

 ## API Tokens